egomezr/universal_storage_java_dropbox_api/README.md

 The root folder is the storage where the files will be stored.
 The tmp folder is where temporary files will be stored.

+## Dropbox App
+In order to use Dropbox as a storage, you need to create an App and generate an access token.

+1. Create an app on [Create app](https://www.dropbox.com/developers/apps)

 # How to use
 **Examples for Storing files:**